Kearney Dog Sled Race Routes

 The 6 Dog Sprint Race starts just outside of the Kearney Legion and after turning down Patton Road, mushers will complete an extra loop through downtown Kearney.
 This section of the trail has typically been where Mushers start finish the race in past courses, so the area may seem familiar to many returning racers.
 There is no 'loop" as in prior races - the course is continual with no head on passing.
 The course runs through the forest with many hills, both up and down.
 This is a very scenic and challenging route, so we ensure there are sufficient volunteers to maintain safety for the mushers and their teams at all crucial junctions (i.e., snowmobile trail or road crossings). (more)

-8 Dog Mid-Distance Race
+8 Dog Sled Sprint Race

 I-Kid-Arod